Customer Charter for Household Waste Collection

-- We will inform all customers availing of a domestic waste collection service at least 10 days in advance of any predictable alternative arrangements made for collection in relation to public holidays etc., or any proposal to vary the level of collection.
+- We will inform all customers availing of a domestic waste collection service with sufficient notice of any predictable alternative arrangements made for collection in relation to public holidays etc., or any proposal to vary the level of collection.

 - We will keep you informed of changes in our service that are designed to improve our service offering.

-- At the time of initial service provision, each customer will be provided with details of their service providers; full name and address, contact details (website where available, phone number, email, postal address), a clear breakdown of pricing policy for provision of service, process for accessing account statement and balances, procedure for receipt of payments, process for dispute resolution, procedure for customers who have fallen into arrears with their payments, where applicable, service provision frequency and details and the procedure for cancellation of service provision, including refund of charges where applicable.
-You will also be provided with details of the period of validity for the offer provided and advised of a cooling off period, should you wish to change your mind (usually any time prior to delivery of bins but at least 7 days from time of contract signing).
+- At the time of initial service provision, each customer will be provided with details of their service providers; full name and address, contact details (a website where available, phone number, email, postal address), a clear breakdown of pricing policy for provision of service, the process for accessing account statement and balances, the procedure for receipt of payments, the process for dispute resolution, the procedure for customers who have fallen into arrears with their payments, where applicable, service provision frequency and details and the procedure for cancellation of service provision, including a refund of charges where applicable.
+You will also be provided with details of the period of validity for the offer provided and advised of a cooling-off period, should you wish to change your mind (usually any time prior to delivery of bins but at least 7 days from time of contract signing).